thisnameissoclever/rs-ge-price-tracker-extension/README.md

 #### Data Management & Sync
 - **🔄 Cross-Device Sync**: Your watchlist and price thresholds automatically sync across all devices where you're signed into Chrome
+- **☁️ Sync Capacity**: Recommended limit of 80-90 watchlist items for optimal sync performance (100-200 absolute maximum)
-- **📱 Multi-Computer Access**: Add items on your desktop, check alerts on your laptop - all seamlessly synchronized
+- **🖥️ Multi-Computer Access**: Add items on your desktop, check alerts on your laptop - all seamlessly synchronized
 - **☁️ Google Account Integration**: Uses Chrome's built-in sync via your Google account (no additional accounts needed)
 - **🔒 Privacy-First**: No external servers - data syncs directly through Google's secure Chrome sync service
 - **📤 Export Data**: Download your watchlist and settings as JSON for backup